MauroMontan/dont-starve-together-assets/README.md

 - more stuff later :D

+### Something is missing ?

+Feel free to open an issue and tell me what is missing.
+But please, read changelogs before open one issue.

-if there is any problem with it, contact me: mauroanastacio@outlook.es
+> if there is any problem with it, contact me: mauroanastacio@outlook.es